Problem

 Solution

 Let’s do a quick review.
 With traditional on-premises SQL Server, you have a login to the SQL Server.
 The login can be an Active Directory account or created in the SQL Server using local SQL authentication.
 The login gets you access to the SQL Server only.
-Then you have a user mapped to the login in individual databases that give you access to a databases(s) with permissions typically granted by putting it in a specific security group(s).
+Then you map a user to the login in each database.
+This gives access to a databases(s) with permissions typically granted by putting the user in a specific security group(s).

-Security at a server / database level with on-premises SQL Server and Azure SQL Database are very similar but you will find some definite differences.
+Security at a server / database level with on-premises SQL Server and Azure SQL Database are similar but with some differences.

-The first difference is the concept of a contained user, which is a user not mapped to a login and authentication is done in Azure Active Directory or in the database itself.
-Traditional logins to the SQL Server with a user in a database mapped to it still exists, but this breaks from the concept of the required login that gets you access to the server and the user gets you access to the database.
+The first difference is the concept of a contained user, which is a user not mapped to a login.
+Authentication is done in Azure Active Directory or in the database itself.
+Traditional logins to SQL Server with a user in a database mapped to it still exists, but this breaks from the concept of the required login that gets you access to the server and the user gets you access to the database.
 Contained users make the database more easily portable.

-And the traditional database level roles like db_datareader, db_datawriter, db_ddladmin, etc. are the same, but the traditional server level roles like sysadmin, serveradmin, etc. don’t exist in Azure SQL Database.
-However, there are two server admin roles, dbmanager (similar to dbcreator) that can create and drop databases, and loginmanager (similar to securityadmin) that can create new logins.
+The traditional database level roles like db_datareader, db_datawriter, db_ddladmin, etc. are the same.
+But the traditional server level roles like sysadmin, serveradmin, etc. don’t exist in Azure SQL Database.
+There are two server admin roles, dbmanager (similar to dbcreator) to create and drop databases, and loginmanager (similar to securityadmin) to create new logins.

-Also, you will immediately notice in SSMS that when you right click on Logins or Users from the Object Explorer and choose New it will open a new query window with the command syntax instead of greeting you with a familiar GUI.
+In SSMS, when you right click on Logins or Users from Object Explorer and choose New it opens a new query window.
+This will show the command syntax instead of the familiar GUI options.

 Now that we have reviewed the basics, have some background, know the differences and what to expect, here are our options: